Do you have any of these problems?

 Never default on your primary responsibility (and ensure you're thinking long-term)

-Each party agrees to work together as partners, as a team (if you will), choosing good will, courage, creativity, and a helpful context to find ways that the fulfillment of mutual self-interest is enhanced.
-It is also understood that, while doing one’s best to understand and fulfill the other party’s self-interest in concert with one’s own, it is ultimately each person’s #1 responsibility to take care of herself or himself (no other person can assume this primary responsibility for another).
-Taking care of yourself (considering both short-term and long-term) may mean walking away (that is, “no deal”), if that is deemed the best way to take care of yourself.
+Each party agrees to work together as partners, as a team, if you will, choosing good will, courage, creativity, and a helpful context to find ways that the fulfillment of mutual self-interest is enhanced.
+It is also understood that, while doing one’s best to understand and fulfill the other party’s self-interest in concert with one’s own, it is ultimately each person’s #1 job to take care of herself or himself.
+No other person can assume this primary responsibility for another.
+Taking care of yourself, considering both short-term and long-term, may mean walking away, that is “no deal," if that is deemed the best way to take care of yourself.
 It might even include revoking a previous understanding.

-Realize that whenever there is a conflict with your partner, you may blame them and/or feel defensive.
+Realize that whenever there is a conflict with your partner, you may blame them or feel defensive.

 Set the attitude and context

 Note: the name “Tracy” will be used throughout this document to denote the person you are engaging with in the Partnership Conversation.
 For convenience, I’ll use “she” to mean either “she” or “he” when referring to Tracy.

 First, set the attitude and context for the Partnership Conversation.
 Typically, whenever there is some sense of conflict with Tracy, we will blame Tracy or feel defensive.
 If Tracy is not already blaming you, your attitude will most often stimulate the same reaction in her.
 Therefore, your ability to find a solution to the conflict will be sorely limited.